nrwl/nx/CONTRIBUTING.md

 When submitting a PR, this repo will automatically generate a preview of the `nx-dev` application based on the contents of your pull request.

-Once the preview site is launched, a comment will automatically be added to your PR with the link your your PR's preview.
+Once the preview site is launched, a comment will automatically be added to your PR with the link your PR's preview.
 To check your docs changes, make sure to select `Preview` from the version selection box of the site.

 ## Submission Guidelines